JorgeRodrigoLeclercq/Trotters/README.md

 # Trotters
-The official repository for the Trotters app!
+The official repository of the Trotters app!